-If you go to San Francisco, a visit to Fisherman’s Wharf is a must.
+A visit to Fisherman’s Wharf in San Francisco is a must.
 Of course it’s touristy and can get crowded, but if you go a bit off the main path and venture beyond the official boundaries of Fisherman’s Wharf, it’s lots of fun.

 The piers of the wharf were built on the rubble of the 1906 earthquake that devastated San Francisco.
 The fishing industry thrived both before and after the earthquake.
 Many of the boats sitting in the harbor are generations old.
 Seafood take-aways and restaurants line the street, and Boudin’s bakery and restaurant continue to produce their famous sourdough bread here.
 Want to get the most out of your time?
 Besides eating, which is a given, here are a few ways to enjoy Fisherman’s Wharf and the area nearby.